programizer/autogit/README.md

 ./.auto-git.sh
 ```

-To stop, break with Ctrl+C in one of the 3 sec wait intervals after "backup created".
+To stop the backups, break with Ctrl+C (ideally, in one of the 3 sec wait intervals after "backup created").

 The backup folder is ignored for additional manual backups.
 You can remain on your usual branch since this script can still write to the branch backup.